List of Blue Bloods characters: Eddie Janko-Reagan

 Eddie's mother Lena makes her first appearance in "By Hook or by Crook".
 Despite her husband's conviction and imprisonment, she has tried to maintain her past wealthy lifestyle.
 Upon meeting Jamie and learning of Eddie's engagement to him, she openly expresses doubt about his ability to give her the lifestyle she had been raised with.
 However, she soon warms up to him when Jamie refuses to be intimidated by her and is happy with the relationship.

 The Season 9 finale, "Something Blue", ends at the start of the wedding Mass with Archbishop Kearns (Stacy Keach) officiating; as Armin remains incarcerated, Frank walks Eddie down the aisle at her request.
 In the Season 10 premiere, after she and Jamie referred to herself as "Eddie Janko-Reagan" a few times, they decided she would remain "Officer Janko" on the job and "Mrs. Reagan" at home.
 Upon the couple's return to duty after the wedding, their precinct commander, Captain Espinoza (Luis Antonio Ramos), switched Eddie and Officer Rachel Witten (Lauren Patten) to the night shift under Sergeant McNichols (Stephanie Kurtzuba) to remove Eddie from Jamie's chain of command.
 In later episodes, however, Eddie is still seen to be under Jamie's authority, for example assigning her to work with her new partner, Luis Badillo (Ian Quinlan), who had difficulty after the death of an earlier partner on the job, in the hope that she can help him the same way she helped Jamie after the death of his previous partner.

 At the beginning of the series finale, Badillo is killed in action as part of a gang attack while responding to a call with Eddie.
 At the end of the series finale, Eddie reveals to the family that she and Jamie are expecting their first child.

+In Boston Blue it is revealed that she gave birth to a boy named Joey, Francis Reagan.
 As a uniformed patrol officer, Eddie drives a patrol car on duty and carries a Glock 19 in 9×19mm as her duty weapon.
 Her shield number is 68921.
 As of Season 9 she is wearing the NYPD Excellent Police Duty award.
 In "Absolute Power" & "Identity", Eddie's father Armin was portrayed by William Sadler.